WLH-Nicole/Coursera_DataScience_8_PracticalMachineLearning/README.md

-# Data Science Specialization on Coursera: Practical Machine Learning
+## Practical Machine Learning (Coursera - Data Science Specialization)

 The most comfortable way to preview html files is click the following link: